Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 There are specific eligibility requirements for every credit card, so make sure you know what these are and are confident you have met them before applying.

 If you already have a credit card balance, it’s wise to pay off your existing balances before submitting a new credit card application.
-This is because having a high debt utilization ratio is a poor indication of credit-worthiness and reduce the likelihood of a successful application.
+This is because having a high debt utilization ratio is an indicator of poor credit-worthiness, which can reduce the likelihood of a successful application.
 To calculate your ratio, divide the total current balances on your cards by their total limits.

 Tips to remember during the application process